 Martindale will be back competing this weekend when he lines-up in the junior race at the British Triathlon Super Series Grand Final, currently ranked eighth overall.
 To find out more about the Super Series Grand Final visit the event page here.

 IRONMAN Ireland (14 August)

-Chantal Sainter led after the swim and joined Mitchell on the podium in third with Tara Grosvenor the quickest over the marathon run to finish fifth.
+Chantal Sainter led after the swim and was fourth with Tara Grosvenor the quickest over the marathon run to finish sixth.